-In 2016 Katy received the Barbara Falk Award for excellence in teaching.
+In 2016, Katy received the Barbara Falk Award for excellence in teaching.
 She has a broad teaching range: she taught Property, Equity and Trusts, Trusts, Torts, Contract and Remedies in the LLB and JD degrees.
 She has also taught Remedies in Commerical Law with Emeritus Professor Michael Bryan in the Masters program, and given guest lectures in Construction Law Masters subjects.
-She coordinated the JD Remedies course in 2012, 2013 and 2015, and has developed a Private Law Theory research project subject.
-Katy's research interests reflect her broad teaching experience and her interest in private law.
+She coordinated the JD Remedies course in 2012, 2013 and 2015, and developed a Private Law Theory research project subject.
+She has also supervised postgraduate theses on remedies and private law and theory.

 Other Faculty and University Responsibilities